netliferesearch/netlife2019/README.md

 It should build in about a minute.
 If nothing changes then something in the build process went wrong.
 The build log in Netlify should tell you what.
 It is recommended connecting a Slack bot between the Netlify site and your Slack user when developing.
 If something goes wrong the last working version will be the version deployed in production.

+### Build hooks are broken
+TODO: Exersize for the reader.
+Until then, build manually by `sanity deploy` from /studio and manual restart of Gatsby preview in gatsbyjs.com dashboard.

 ## Project rules
 - Styling should be done with the Tailwind classes.
 Using `@apply` or plain CSS should only be used for edge cases.
 - Components should not have state by default.
 Don't use class for components if you need state, use functions and hooks instead.